Lean-Korea/TeX-LEAN/README_githubDesktop.md

     - Make one if there is no such directory.
   - Each file must contain a subset of formalized problems in the corresponding chapter.
     - Each problem should be a `theorem` with name `DF_{Chapter}_{Section}_{Number}`.
-    - Write the natural language statement in LaTeX as a docstring right before the `theorem`.
+    - Write the natural language statement in LaTeX as a docstring right before the `theorem` with the same name.
       - Add a line of `Contributor: <your name>` and separate the statement and this by two newlines.

     ```lean